The Board undertakes wide-ranging consultation on proposals that affect the profession.

 The National Law requires the Board to undertake wide-ranging consultation on proposed registration standards and codes and guidelines.

 The Board has consulted on a number of registration standards, codes and guidelines.
-See Past Consultations for a summary of the consultation and submissions to the Ministerial Council to date.
-The documents attached are early drafts that were revised, taking into account the results of consultation.
+See Past Consultations for a summary of the consultation and submissions received.

 The consultation documents are early drafts that were revised, taking into consideration the results of the consultation.
 Where a code or guideline has been finalised or a registration standard approved by Ministerial Council, the final documents can be found under Registration Standards or Codes, Guidelines and Policies.